 I’ve designed a printed circuit board (PCB) for the pump controller in KiCad.
 Since this project is intended for hobbyists, I’ve kept it simple.
 It’s one-sided with wide copper traces and large solder pads.

 A more comfortable option is to order the card from a professional PCB prototype manufacturer.
-I got 10 copies of my PCB for less than $ 20 plus shipping from ITEAD Studio, but there are others as well.
+I got 10 copies of my PCB for less than $ 20 plus shipping from ITEAD Studio.
+They closed their PCB prototyping service in 2021, but there are others, such as JLCPCB and OSH Park.
 You will need the gerber/drill files if you order from any of them.

 You can always use a stripboard instead of a custom made PCB.